0x8e5afe/pwnsheet/notes/01 - Reconnaissance & Enumeration.md

 # Reconnaissance & Enumeration

 ## 🎯 Goal
 Build a complete, repeatable picture of each target: live hosts, open ports, services, versions, web surfaces, file shares, domains, and protocols.
 Work through this file top-to-bottom for every subnet and every host.
-Record everything in the templates at the end.

 ## Table of Contents